-Gang violence, extortion, persecution, poverty and food insecurity continue to force hundreds of thousands of people from the Northern Triangle of Central America (NTCA) – a region comprising El Salvador, Guatemala and Honduras - to flee their homes in search of safety.
-In 2020, approximately 515,000 people sought refuge in neighboring countries and more than 300,000 were internally displaced.
+Gang violence, extortion, persecution, poverty and food insecurity continue to force hundreds of thousands of people from the North of Central America (NCA) – a region comprising El Salvador, Guatemala and Honduras - to flee their homes in search of safety.
+As of October 2020, approximately 500,000 people have sought refuge in neighboring countries and more than 250,000 have been internally displaced.

 Widespread violence and organized crime, compounded with the region’s socio-economic instability and poverty, are the main drivers for people to flee.
 The increasing presence of drug cartels and gangs -called maras- threatens the lives of thousands of people in the region who are forced to flee their homes to ensure their own safety and protect their families from violence, extortion, forced gang recruitment and sexual and gender-based violence (SGBV).
 Those who flee - many of whom are women and children - undertake perilous journeys, just to find a safe place to live.